Breech Baby – Causes, Risks, and Turning

 11. Grab Some Pulsatilla Herb

 This involves relying on homoeopathy for flipping over the baby.
 Pulsatilla is a herb that is derived from the windflower and is recommended for women by their physicians when they are pregnant with a breech baby.
 If the positioning of the placenta or the uterine aberration is the reason for your breech baby, this herb is not your thing.
 But if everything is normal except the resistance your baby is showing towards turning over, pulsatilla can prove to be a boon.
-It is the dosage of this herb that aids in expanding of your uterus, thus added space for your baby to flip over.
+It is the dosage of this herb that aids in expanding your uterus, thus adding space for your baby to flip over.

 Exercises to Turn a Breech Baby

-While the above-mentioned techniques would do the needful, exercises can also help turn your breech baby to the normal heads-down position.
+While the above-mentioned techniques would do the needful, exercises can also help turn your breech baby to the normal head-down position.
 Also, exercising keeps you fit and your mood happy, so why not try to give some space for your baby to move?
 There should be no problem in turning a baby before 37 weeks with these exercises.
 However, turning a breech baby at 37 weeks or after should be done only under medical assistance.

 1. Slope Your Body